kabyru/secure-ad-hoc-network/README.md

 To ensure that the missing SP node is not just due to the fact that its within the network but not a neighbor, the the alerted node will begin a search for an SP node in the network by making use of a newly-created feature: **Neighbor Nudge**.
 Neighbor Nudge is a lightweight way to send small packets of information between connected nodes in the network that do not contain compromising information about the network, such as authentication information.

-Using Neighbor Nudge, the search for an SP node within the network is conducted by flooding the network with requests for each node to search their neighbors for an SP node.
+Using Neighbor Nudge, the search for an SP node within the network is conducted by flooding the network with messages containing requests for each node to search their neighbors for an SP node.
 One of two outcomes are possible from this process:

 * An SP node is found in the neighbor list of an authenticated node in the network.
 The location of this node is sent back to the originator of the request.